Yutsuten/notes/notes/tool/linux/arch/install.md

 ### As root

-- Configure `grub` to support hibernation if going to use it
+- Configure `grub` or `/etc/kernel/cmdline` to support hibernation if going to use it
 - Configure `dm-crypt` to unlock your partitions if using encryption
 - Double check if `/etc/fstab` is correct
 - Create and configure the new user